ronituohino/cybersecurity-project/report.md

 https://github.com/ronituohino/cybersecurity-project/blob/main/pages/views.py#L51

-The messages route uses the userid that is passed onto it through the GET request.
+The messages route uses the userid that is passed onto it through the GET request via the url.
 This makes it possible for other logged in users to go to their messages page, and change the id in the url to someone else's and view their messages.
 This could be easily achieved since the id is just an increasing number.

 To fix this issue, the messages route should get the userid from the request object, and not from the url.

-This is a pretty difficult issue, since frameworks can't enforce secure design.
-I guess this explains why this flaw is #1 in the OWASP Top Ten for 2021.
+This is a pretty difficult issue generally, since frameworks can't enforce secure design.
+I guess this explains why this flaw (broken access control) is #1 in the OWASP Top Ten for 2021.
 Developers need to learn not to trust user input, wherever it may be.

 FLAW 4: Weak password hashing -
 https://github.com/ronituohino/cybersecurity-project/blob/main/config/settings.py#L114